-- The efficiency of your team builds
+- The efficiency of their team builds

-- Your ability to generate “brain farts“.
+- Each coach’s ability to generate “brain farts“.

 For example, even if Wood Elves are statistically one of the game’s best teams, your ability to coach them may be abysmal.
 On the other hand, it is not out of the question that you could have the incredible magic touch necessary to successfully coach Underworlds.
 Yes, Wood Elves are statistically superior, but at Blood Bowl, any team can defeat any other under any circumstances with the right coach armed with good dice.